Gene Romero: National Championship season

 The peak of Romero's career came in 1970 when he battled BSA teammates Jim Rice and Dick Mann for the national championship.
 He started the season finishing second at the Daytona 200 but, Rice surged to the championship lead with 6 victories.
 Romero continued to post consistent results and, his first victory of the year at the Sedalia, Missouri Mile race catapulted him into second place behind Rice in the championship.
 With only three races remaining on the schedule, Romero clinched the national championship with a victory at the Sacramento Mile while, Rice suffered a serious accident.

 His 1970 Sacramento Mile victory was filmed as part of the 1971 Bruce Brown motorcycle documentary film, On Any Sunday.
+The film was credited with helping to spark an explosive growth in American motorcycle sales numbers as the baby boomer generation came of age.
 He added his third national victory of the season the following week at the Gardena, California Half Mile race.
 At the age of 22, Romero became the youngest AMA Grand National Championship titleholder in the history of the sport.

 In 1971 he raced against Dick Mann in a season-long battle for the Grand National Championship.
 He once again finished in second place at the Daytona 200 and won the San Jose Mile, the Oklahoma City Half Mile and the Nazareth One-Eighth Mile.
 The championship wasn't decided until the final race of the season when Mann finished ahead of Romero to secure the championship with Romero taking the runner-up position.

 With the Triumph factory struggling financially, Romero received fewer parts and assistance than before and, his performance began to suffer as a result.
 He dropped to third in the 1972 championship with his lone victory coming at the San Jose Mile.
-He won the San Jose Mile for a third consecutive year in 1973 but, a seventh place finish in the national championship marked his final year as a Triumph rider.
+He won the San Jose Mile for a third consecutive year in 1973 but, a seventh-place finish in the national championship marked his final year as a Triumph rider.